this post does contain affiliate links but as always all thoughts & suggestions are from my experience

 The other day MaHoney was doing the itchy bum scoot around in circles which is different from her angry anal gland scoot.
 A very cute action, but unfortunately a sign that she might have worms, again.
-For those of you who aren’t familiar with my Puggle she is one of those dogs that are allergic to everything.
-That resulted in several rounds of antibiotics that have destroyed her gut health.
+For those of you who aren’t familiar with my Puggle, she is one of those dogs that are allergic to everything.
+That resulted in several rounds of antibiotics that destroyed her gut health.
 What does that have to do with worms?
-Well, she now eats every kind of dirt, plant and ALL the gross things she can find to compensate for her microbe imbalance.
+Well, she now eats every kind of dirt, plant, and ALL the gross things she can find to compensate for her microbe imbalance.
 We do add probiotics to her meals but that has not squelched her thirst for the nasty and, most of these nasties carry worms.
-Since chemicals started the problem I want to find a more natural way to deworm her then by meds.
+Since chemicals started the problem I want to find a more natural way to deworm her than by meds.
 That is where diatomaceous earth (DE) came in.

 Diatomaceous Earth and Parasites

 So, you might have already heard of DE for fleas.
 Using human-grade DE as a flea powder for natural flea control.
 You see diatomaceous earth is the fossils of tiny water organisms whose skeletons are made from silica.
 That fossilized silica has sharp edges that can burrow into the bug’s or worm’s skin and kill them.
 It also is strong enough to penetrate any eggs from said parasites and kill them also.
 But is diatomaceous earth effective for deworming a dog?
 Below is a short description of the most common worms in dogs and if DE will work as a natural remedy.

 - These suckers live in your dog’s intestines and feed off their meals before they can absorb the nutrients themselves.
 Basically, stealing your dog’s food.
 Diatomaceous earth will treat these worms.

-- These are flat, long and attach themselves to your dog’s intestines.
+- These are flat and long, and attach themselves to your dog’s intestines.
 They then shed small amounts of themselves into your dog’s waste which will look like little grains of white rice.
 DE is a great option to treat these.